veereshhalagegowda/platformDocumentation/1.0.0/Components/Layouts/grid-tile.md

-- Drag and drop a grid tile component inside a grid list.
-It contains attribute such as- **colspan-** Allows a single table cell to span the width of more than one cell or column.
+- Drag and drop a grid-tile component inside a grid list.
+It contains attribute such as:
+**colspan-** Allows a single table cell to span the width of more than one cell or column.
 So in this case give colspan=1
 **rowspan-** Allows a single table cell to span the height of more than one cell or row.
 Give rowspan=1
-**Label-** This attribute contains the data of the cell that will be stored inside the row.Which will be displayed as a list item.
+**Label-** This attribute contains the data of the cell that will be stored inside the row, will be displayed as a list item.
 ***ngFor-** This attribute is used to iterate through the list item which is stored in the grid-tile object.
 It will iterate through each item and display that data.

 ```